renatomaia/loski/doc/manual.md

 ### `socket [, errmsg] = network.socket (type [, domain])`

-This function creates a socket, of the type specified in the string `type`.
+Creates a socket, of the type specified in the string `type`.

 The `type` string can be any of the following: